concentricbyginkgo/h5n1map/README.md

     npm run build

-to create the /out/ dir with the static site inside. to test, you can use something like node http-server inside that directory.
+to create the /out/ dir with the static site inside. to test, you can use the node http-server package, run it inside that directory.

 # Data

 this app will use backup data in /public/data/ if the data is not available in the bucket

+# S3 setup!

-please put the bucket link in the .env file
+all the content for the bucket is in [lambdabucket](/lambdabucket/)

-main.py is currently just the skeleton of a lambda function, it needs some work.
+main.py is currently just the skeleton of a lambda function, it needs some variables.

+To get this running, you will want to create two buckets, with permissions set up.

+You need a source bucket and a destination bucket, and they should be different to avoid invoking when a new upload is added.

+Put the bucket names into main.py, the lambda function.

+Put the destination bucket link in the .env file

+The permission policy should include s3 GetObject and PutObject.

+The lambda function needs the trigger set to S3 All object create event.

 # Notes